 With the discount, when you can get it, the Puffco Pro 2 is much more reasonably priced.

 The Puffco Pro 2 replacements for its white ceramic single coil are $19.99.
 That is more than a fifth of the cost of the complete kit.
 They don’t tend to have coupons to get them cheaper, so you’re stuck paying the full $20 for replacements.
-That’s a real high price for a low-tech heater of white ceramic single coil with four wraps of an aluminum-alloyed metal.
+That’s a real high price for a low-tech heater of the white ceramic single coil with four wraps of aluminum-alloyed metal.
 It’s not offered with any savings if purchased in bulk.

 Take good care of your coil and keep your metal tools away, these will get expensive to replace over time.